brosenan/lambda-kube/util.md

 ```
-`create-clj-image` creates a temporary directory, generates a
-`Dockerfile` within it, and writes the given `project.clj` content,
-calls `docker build` with a tag derived from the contents of
+`create-clj-image` calculates a tag based on the contents of
-`project.clj`, and `docker push`.
-It returns the tag it created.
+`project.clj`.
+Then it checks if a file of the format
+`~/.lambda-kube/tag-<tag>` (where `<tag>` is replaced with the
+coalculated tag) exists.
+If it does, the function exists, returning
+the complete image name.
 ```clojure
 (fact
  (binding [lku/*docker-repo* "foo-repo"]